fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 Let's validate the uniqueness of the username with the help of Mongoose validators.
 As we mentioned in exercise [3.19](/en/part3/validation_and_es_lint#exercises-3-19-3-21), Mongoose does not have a built-in validator for checking the uniqueness of a field.
 We can find a ready-made solution for this from the [mongoose-unique-validator](https://www.npmjs.com/package/mongoose-unique-validator) npm package.
 Let's install it:

+  //There are few issues with updated mongoose-unique-validator, a recommended version is 2.0.1.
+Tested various versions before concluding.
+  //Error with other versions: "User validation failed: _id: Error, expected `_id` to be unique"
+  //Link to the issue: https://github.com/blakehaswell/mongoose-unique-validator/issues/88#issuecomment-429189084

 ```bash
 npm install mongoose-unique-validator
 ```